No-no77/nono-weiss/_journal/2023-02-graphviz-game-cycle-danganronpa.md

   name: Journal Entry
 ---

-# Prototype of a Game Cycle for a Danganronpa-themed TTRP
+# Prototype of a Game Cycle for a Danganronpa-themed TTRPG

 {% graphviz Test %}
 digraph trial {